ruby/stringio/doc/stringio/stringio.md

 ### Data Mode

-To specify whether the stream is to be treated as text or as binary data, either of the following may be suffixed to any of the read/write modes above:
+To specify whether the stream is to be treated as text or as binary data, either of the following may be suffixed to any of the string read/write modes above:

 - `'t'`: Text;
   sets the default external encoding to Encoding::UTF_8.